Naciranalyst/PPR-data-analysis-with-SQL/README.md

 ** The table of sheep number called [PPR_worldwide].[dbo].[sheep]

-   In the text file names SQL.PPR, I will run some queries to get relevant information aboiut the disease
+   In the text file named SQL.PPR, I have run some queries to get relevant information aboiut the disease